TREASURIES-Yields hit three-year highs, housing data in focus

 “I don’t think it’s enough to really spook the Fed away from their pretty aggressive take on how to address inflation,” Simons said, however, “it will probably start to give those folks who are talking about a recession in a near-term time horizon, it’ll give them a little more ammunition for the argument and could lead to yields levelling out.”

+Confidence among U.S. single-family homebuilders fell to a seven-month low in April as surging mortgage rates and snarled supply chains boosted housing costs, shutting out some first-time buyers from the market, a survey showed on Monday.

-Housing data this week will include home builder sentiment on Monday, housing starts on Tuesday and existing home sales on Wednesday.
+Other data this week includes housing starts on Tuesday and existing home sales on Wednesday.

 Thirty-year mortgage rates have jumped to 5.13%, from 3.33% at the end of December.
 USMG=ECI

-Concerns that the Fed will dent growth with its aggressive tightening increased after the yield curve between two-year and 10-year notes inverted last month, which has historically been a reliable indicator that a recession will follow in one-two-years.
+Concerns that the Fed will dent growth with its aggressive tightening increased after the yield curve between two-year and 10-year notes inverted late last month, which has historically been a reliable indicator that a recession will follow in one-to-two-years.

 Price